Mary Sutton, Countess of Home: Early years and marriage

 Mary (Dudley) Sutton, born 2 October 1586, was the eldest daughter of Edward Sutton, 5th Baron Dudley (d.
 1643) and his wife Theodosia Harington (d.
 1649), youngest daughter of Sir James Harington.
-The title "Dudley" and surname "Sutton" were interchangeable.

-Little is known of her childhood, and there were problems in the family because her father had abandoned her mother for Elizabeth Tomlinson.
+The title "Dudley" and surname "Sutton" were interchangeable.Little is known about her childhood, and there were problems in the family because her father had abandoned her mother for Elizabeth Tomlinson.
 In 1597 her younger brother Ferdinando and her sister Anne were lodged in Clerkenwell, as wards of their aunt Elizabeth Harington and uncle Edward Montagu of Boughton.
+Lord Dudley was ordered to pay her £20 yearly by the Privy Council, but refused to pay.

 Later, Lady Anne Clifford described Mary as her childhood companion, "my old companion" and "my old acquaintance", and said their mothers had been friends.
 After the Union of the Crowns in 1603, her mother Theodosia Harington seems to have been an important member of Princess Elizabeth's household and before their marriage in London, Frederick V of the Palatinate gave her a valuable gift of silver plate.

 Her sister Anne Dudley (d.
 1615) married Hans Meinhard von Schönberg and was the mother of Friedrich Hermann von Schönberg.
 Anne Dudley bequeathed to Lady Home, "a little ring made in the fashion of a heart enameled black with a little diamond".
 Anne Dudley was a lady in waiting to Princess Elizabeth (known as Mistress Dudley), as was her cousin Elizabeth Dudley, Countess of Löwenstein, daughter of her uncle John Dudley, both appointed to the royal household because of their Harington family connection.
 It is likely that the Countess of Home would later be an advocate for the cause of the Elizabeth of Bohemia in England and Scotland.

 Her youngest sister, Margaret Dudley (1597-1674) married Miles Hobart of Plumstead (born 1602) in 1627 at St Ann Blackfriars, London.
 He was a son of Thomas Hobart of Plumstead and Willoughby Hopton, a daughter of Arthur Hopton of Blythburgh and Witham.
-They lived 7 miles inland from Yarmouth, according to Lady Home's lawyer.
+According to Lady Home's lawyer, they lived 7 miles inland from Yarmouth.
 In later years Theodosia Dudley moved to Norfolk to be near her daughter at Beeston.

 On 11 July 1605 Mary married the wealthy Scottish widower Alexander Home, 1st Earl of Home (died 1619), a marriage perhaps arranged by James VI and I and intended to effect the Anglicization of Scottish aristocracy.
 The newly created title of Earl of Home was counted in 1605 as a title in the English peerage.
 The wedding was celebrated by Peter Alibond, vicar of St Michael's, Chenies, at Bedford House in the Strand in the presence of her cousin Lucy Russell (née Harington), Countess of Bedford, with Bedford's usher John Stewart, Winifred Barnes, Captain Thomas Tyrie, and James Congleton.
 King James gave her an annual pension of £300, which she resigned in 1617.
 The Countess of Home frequently travelled to London.
 In June 1616 Anne Clifford recorded meeting her at the house of her cousin Lucy, Countess of Bedford.